Threatened and tradedby Gwyneth Cheng

 The otter trade has been a hidden blemish in our history for decades here in Asia.
 Now that it’s exposed, we can ensure that it can no longer get away unnoticed—giving us a hopeful chance to wipe out this blemish for good.

 Julia is a freelance data journalist, data visualization designer/developer and cartographer with a focus on environmental issues, biodiversity conservation, democracy and human rights.
 Julia is from the U.S. and Taiwan, and currently lives in Paris.
 Her academic background is in conservation biology, entomology, remote sensing and Japanese.
+Julia is also currently working on Taiwan Data Stories as a side project.

 Wild Otters Research is an entrepreneurship founded in 2018, with three core verticals in mind: wildlife research, education and outreach.
 Our projects aim to fill data deficiencies in the current knowledge of various species, and collaborate with local communities and authorities to facilitate better understanding of our environment and the importance of conservation.
 We are members of the IUCN SSC Otter Specialist Group, an international community of researchers supporting otter conservation efforts around the world.